 Pick best Small Cap Mutual Funds that balance your portfolio.
 Try investing in funds that have the confidence of holding on like for example it is noted that successful funds tend to have portfolio turnover ratios of about less than 30 percent.
 It is wise to avoid funds that are more inclined towards the large cap or the top holdings in an inappropriate way.

 b.
 The past performance of the small-cap fund

 Note that when deciding, you can’t rely on just the very recent performance of the funds, no matter well it did.
 You must take into consideration the performance of the fund through both the bullish and the bearish market cycle.
 Get hold of the past 5 years returns of the fun and compare its performance with other similar funds over the course of the long run.
 If you find a fund that has been consistent in all market conditions and cycles, it can be considered.

 c.
 Check the P/E Ratio

 Looking at the P/E ratio will give you an idea as to how much risk your fund is taking.
-Small cap funds that have a P/E ratio of above 30x are considered risky.
+Best Small Cap Mutual Funds that have a P/E ratio of above 30x are considered risky.
 It will also tell you by how much your fund is overpaying for growth.

 d.
 The Choice of a quality fund house